 - Seek out support.
 “When we set our egos aside and open up to community, we grow together, go further, and reach heights as a collective we simply can’t grasp on our own.
 Remember that saying: ‘If you want to go fast, go alone.
 If you want to go far, go together.’”

-Practical ways to insert balance:
+Here are some other ways to insert healthier balance:

 - Schedule days off from your regular grind and stick to them.